Benny Rousselle

 Benedict G. Rousselle, known as Benny Rousselle (born January 20, 1951), is a Realtor and an Independent politician from Plaquemines Parish in Greater New Orleans, Louisiana.

-From 1996 to 1999, Rousselle served District 105 in the Louisiana House of Representatives, which then encompassed Jefferson, Plaquemines, and Lafourche parishes.
-From 1987-1994, he served on the Plaquemines Parish Council.
-After leaving the state House, Rousselle returned to the Plaquemines Parish government as its elected president from 1999 to 2007.
-He handily unseated incumbent parish president Clyde Giordano in the 1998 general election.

-Rousselle graduated from Belle Chasse High School in Belle Chasse in Plaquemines Parish.
-He obtained a Bachelor of Arts degree from the University of New Orleans.
-He has been affiliated with the Plaquemines Parish Council on Aging and the Louisiana Association of Realtors.
-Rousselle is Roman Catholic.

 Plaquemines Parish is adjacent to the Algiers district (also known as Fifteenth Ward) of New Orleans.
 Hurricane Katrina struck Plaquemines Parish during Rousselle's second term as parish president.
 Katrina and related levee failures resulted in almost all homes and businesses of Plaquemines Parish being catastrophically flooded.
 Belle Chasse, the location of the Naval Air Station and the Joint Reserve Base, was spared from flood destruction as it is flanked by the Mississippi River on the northern and eastern sides and the Industrial Canal on the west side and naturally sits on high ground.
 Most had to evacuate permanently from their houses, and many remained for months in Federal Emergency Management Agency trailers.

 Rousselle blamed the national administration for the way it handled the aftermath of Katrina.